simp-lee/cache/README.md

     // Delete removes a value from the cache Delete(key string) error

+    // DeleteKeys deletes the specified keys in batch and returns the number of keys actually deleted DeleteKeys(keys []string) int

+    // DeletePrefix deletes all keys with the given prefix and returns the number of keys actually deleted DeletePrefix(prefix string) int

     // GetOrSet returns existing value or sets and returns new value GetOrSet(key string, value interface{}) interface{}